Dunedin, Florida: History

 Richard L. Garrison was the first person given a land grant in Dunedin in 1850.
-The settlement was originally named Jonesboro by George Jones, the owner of the area mercantile.
+The settlement was originally named "Jonesboro" by George Jones, the owner of the area mercantile.
 Two Scotsmen, J.O.
 Douglas and James Somerville, later named the settlement Dunedin after applying for the first post office in northern Pinellas County.
 The name is taken from Scottish Gaelic Dùn Èideann, the Scottish Gaelic for Edinburgh.
 With a dock built to accommodate larger sailing vessels, Dunedin became an important trading center and at one time it had the largest fleet of sailing vessels in the state.

-Dunedin became incorporated as a town in 1899 in part as a response to numerous complaints about pigs running rampant in the settlement, leading to a still-standing ban on livestock within city limits.
+In 1899, it was incorporated as the "Town of Dunedin" mainly as a response to numerous complaints about pigs running rampant in the settlement, leading to a still-standing ban on livestock within city limits.
 By 1913, the town had a population of only 350.
-It became incorporated as the City of Dunedin in 1926.
+It became incorporated as the "City of Dunedin" in 1926.

 Dunedin and the Roebling Alligator

-During and shortly before World War II the Food Machinery Corporation factory in Dunedin (now demolished) was the primary site for the production of the Landing Vehicle Tracked developed by FMC Dunedin's Engineers and Donald Roebling of Clearwater from Roebling's own Alligator.
+During and shortly before World War II the Food Machinery Corporation (FMC) factory in Dunedin (now demolished) was the primary site for the production of the Landing Vehicle Tracked (LVT) developed by FMC Dunedin's Engineers and Donald Roebling of Clearwater from Roebling's own Alligator.

-Initial training on the LVTs was done at the FMC factory under the auspices of the first Amphibian Tractor School, led by Major William W. Davies.
+Initial training on the LVT was done at the FMC factory under the auspices of the first Amphibian Tractor School, led by Major William W. Davies.
 Until barracks and maintenance facilities were completed, the school and its students were housed in the Hotel Dunedin.
-After training, the Marines from the first Amphibian Tractor School were sent to flesh out the 1st Amphibian Tractor Battalion, which has served with distinction since.
-In mid-1944, the Marine unit in Dunedin was transferred to Camp Pendleton, California.
+After training, the marines from the first Amphibian Tractor School were sent to flesh out the 1st Amphibian Tractor Battalion, which has served with distinction since.
+In mid-1944, the marine unit in Dunedin was transferred to Camp Pendleton, California.

 Geography

-Dunedin is located at 28.025395°N 82.775348°W, which is the approximate geographic center of the city.
+The City of Dunedin is located at 28.025395°N 82.775348°W, which is the approximate geographic center of the city.
 The middle of downtown (intersection of Main Street and Douglas Avenue) is located at 28.0118°N 82.7879°W.

 According to the United States Census Bureau, the city has a total area of 28.2 sqmi.
 10.4 sqmi of it is land and 17.8 sqmi of it (63.20%) is water.

-Dunedin is bordered by the city of Clearwater to the south and east, the Gulf of Mexico to the west, and by Palm Harbor (an unincorporated community of Pinellas County) to the north.
+Dunedin is bordered by the city of Clearwater to the south and east, the Gulf of Mexico to the west, and by Palm Harbor (a census-designated place and unincorporated community of Pinellas County) to the north.